 Credit Milestone Options

 Students can achieve various milestones when it comes to earning college credits while still in high school.
-While achieving any college credit milestone as a high school student is a great accomplishment, it is important to understand how these options will apply to your intended major to ensure a seamless transition to college.
-You will want to contact the college you plan to attend to understand how these milestones will apply.
+While achieving any college credit milestone as a high school student is a great accomplishment, it is important to understand how these options will apply to your intended major to ensure a seamless transition to your future college or university environment.
+It is recommended that you contact the college/university you plan to attend to understand how these benchmarks will apply.

 Dual Credit/Concurrent Enrollment Credits

-Earning college credits by completing one or more concurrent enrollment classes in high school is an awesome accomplishment!
-You are already ahead of many students and have taken the initiative to get a head start on your college degree.
-Students who take concurrent enrollment courses in high school show to go on to college in higher numbers, finish college on time, and do better academically than other students.
-Take some time to understand how the credits you have earned will transfer and apply to a degree at the college you plan to attend.
-Celebrate your accomplishments!
+Earning college credits by completing one or more concurrent enrollment classes in high school is a remarkable accomplishment.
+By doing so, you are already ahead of many students and have taken the initiative to get a head start on your college degree.
+Students who take concurrent enrollment courses in high school are statistically more likely to go on to college, finish college on time, and do better academically than other students.
+Take some time to understand how the credits you have earned will transfer and apply to a degree at the college/university you plan to attend.

 Core Certification (Idaho)